Your writing could always be better.

 In search of a way to submit articles and manuscripts with a little more confidence than that, I enlisted a virtual writing coach.

 ProWritingAid is a web editor and plugin for Google Docs, MS Word and other writing tools (excluding Mac’s Pages) that will help you spot errors in grammar, spelling, style and word choice in your writing.
-They let me try out the tool for The Write Life.
+They let me try out the tool and write this ProWritingAid review for The Write Life.

 You can think of it like a preliminary writing coach or editor.
 The tool won’t replace a human editor (I can’t not say that, as an editor myself…), but it can help you polish your writing and strengthen your writing habits.